Why do we wear pocket squares? Just for decoration?

 Although wearing a handkerchief (i.e. pocket square) isn’t as common today as it once was, it remains a great way to express ourselves and show a little style.
 But why are pocket squares even a thing?
 Why do we wear them in the first place?
 Like so many things in menswear, there’s some fun history behind the handkerchief.

 The pocket square can actually trace its origins back to ancient Egypt, where a piece of linen cloth was dyed red for decorative purposes.
-And the ancient Greeks were also said to have used a version of today’s pocket square where the cloth was scented with perfume to mask common everyday odors.
+And the ancient Greeks were also said to have used a version of today’s pocket square where the cloth was scented with perfume to mask common odors.

 But it wasn’t until the 15th century that pocket squares started to become popular throughout Europe.
-Silk came onto the scene about that time and the resulting pocket squares were often embroidered to convey wealth and status.
+Silk came onto the scene about that time and the pocket squares were often embroidered to convey wealth and status.
 Some Italian pocket squares were ostensibly so beautiful that they were considered family heirlooms!

 Looking for even more detail, here’s a great write up on the history of the pocket square by Rampley & Co.

 Also, if you’d like to learn more about when to wear one, here’s an article on.